Anoop Mirpuri Ph.D.

 Neuberger Hall M414 | 503-725-3560 | email@example.com

-- “Mass-Incarceration, Prisoner Rights, and the Legacy of the Radical Prison Movement,” in The Punitive Turn: Race, Prisons, Justice, and Inequality.
+- “Mass-Incarceration, Prisoner Rights, and the Legacy of the Radical Prison Movement,” in The Punitive Turn: New Approaches to Race and Incarceration.

 - “Why Can't Kobe Pass (the Ball)?
 Race and the NBA in an Age of Neoliberalism,” in Commodified and Criminalized: New Racism and African Americans in Contemporary Sports.

 Eds.
 David Leonard and C. Richard King.
 Lanham, MD: Rowman & Littlefield, 2011.

 - “Affect, Ethics, and the Imaginative Geographies of Permanent War: An Interview with Derek Gregory.”

 Co-authored with Keith P. Feldman and Georgia M. Roberts.
 Theory & Event 12.3 (2009).

 - “Antiracism and Environmental Justice in an Age of Neoliberalism: An Interview with Van Jones.”
 Co-authored with Keith P. Feldman and Georgia M. Roberts.

 Antipode: A Radical Journal of Geography 41.3 (2009).